-In my doctoral research I studied how extracts from early modern plays were extracted and gathered in printed and manuscript collections from the first half of the seventeenth century.
-In particular, my thesis complicated the current understanding that the practice of extracting from plays elevated vernacular drama to a ‘literary’ status by offering a detailed analysis of how drama was manipulated, presented, used and valued in these collections using a large corpus of archival evidence.
+In my doctoral research I studied how extracts from early modern plays were extracted and gathered in printed and manuscript collections in the first half of the seventeenth century.
+In particular, in my thesis I complicate the current understanding that the practice of extracting from plays elevated vernacular drama to a ‘literary’ status.
+I do so by offering a detailed analysis of how drama was manipulated, presented, used and valued in these collections using a large corpus of archival evidence.
 In my current research, I aim to include a larger variety of compilers, and especially to consider the activity of playgoers and of those compilers for which no direct evidence has survived.
 I will also explore further how dramatic extracts were re-used in different non-literary contexts.
-Prof. Karremann’s work on site-specific performance and memory will be beneficial to developing this research.
+Prof. Karremann’s work on site-specific performance and memory will be beneficial in developing this research.

 Finally, since 2015 I have also collaborated with Prof. Laura Estill (St Francis Xavier University, Nova Scotia, Canada) on a digital project called DEx: A Database of Dramatic Extracts (https://dex.itercommunity.org/), for which I am the associate editor.
 I have published my work on manuscript miscellanies and commonplace books on various platforms, including American Notes and Queries, and the Folger Library website Shakespeare Documented.
 I also have a chapter in an edited volume published by Brepols (for a list of publications and my academic CV see also https://beatricemontedoro.academia.edu/).